A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 Your headcount will grow.
 So will your complexity.
 Choose a tool that won’t break when that happens. - Do people like using it?

 If your team hates the UX, they won’t use it.
 And then it won’t matter how powerful it is.
+Forecasts only improve when the people closest to the numbers are willing to live in the tool.

 Stop guessing.
 Start leading.